Core Course

 Kresge 1: Academic Literacy and Ethos (“Core”)

 Kresge Core is framed by three overarching questions: How do I learn?
 Why do I learn? and From whom do I learn?
-We begin the quarter with close reading, reflection, and discussion of some key texts that take up what it means to learn and to be part of a learning community (i.e. college).
+We begin the quarter with close reading, reflection, and discussion of some key texts that take up what it means to be part of a learning community (i.e. college).
 Midway through the quarter, each student undertakes an “oral history” project, for which they interview an Elder – a parent, grandparent, teacher, mentor, etc. – about a transformational experience in that person’s life.
 Then, for the final Capstone Creative project, students retell that person’s story in a creative genre, for instance, a graphic novella, poem, song, short story, painting, or mini-documentary.
-At the end of the quarter, students have an opportunity to share their creative projects with one another in class, and also to exhibit their projects at Core Night, a mini arts-and-culture festival on the last Thursday evening of Fall instruction.

-In addition to their Core seminar, students will attend “plenaries” on certain Thursday evenings.
-Plenaries are large gatherings of multiple sections and will feature Kresge alums and UCSC faculty talking about their scholarly and creative work.
+In addition to their Core seminar, students attend “plenaries” on certain Thursday evenings.
+Plenaries are large gatherings of multiple sections and feature Kresge alums and UCSC faculty talking about their scholarly and creative work.